Redundancy insurance

 How much is redundancy insurance?

-The cost of redundancy insurance varies between providers and depends on a number of things, including:
+The cost of redundancy cover varies among providers and depends on a number of things, including:

-- Cover level – the higher the percentage of your salary you want to insure, the more expensive your premiums will be.
+• Cover level – the higher the percentage of your salary you want to insure, and the higher your salary, the more expensive your premiums will be.

-- Benefit period – you choose how long you want payments to last – this could be for 12, 18 or 24 months.
+• Benefit period – you choose how long you want payments to last.
+This is typically 12 months but could be as much as 18 or 24 months.
 The longer the cover period, the more expensive your cover will be.

 What do I need to get a quote?